Q: There has been a lot of talk about carbon footprints. What is a carbon footprint?

 Q: The term photosynthesis is often used when discussing the benefits of a real tree.
 What is photosynthesis?

 A: Photosynthesis is a chemical process that takes place inside a tree's foliage.
-During photosynthesis, trees take carbon dioxide out of the atmosphere and water from the soil--in the presence of sunlight—producing carbohydrates that cause the tree to grow and releasing oxygen and water vapor.
+During photosynthesis, trees take carbon dioxide out of the atmosphere and water from the soil--in the presence of sunlight—producing carbohydrates that cause the tree to grow and release oxygen and water vapor.

 Q: Why is photosynthesis important to me or the environment?